Shanmuk12/Shopless-Protocol/README.md

 ### Deployment:

-- **Local Deployment**: Run the system locally for development and testing purposes.
+- **Local Deployment**: Run the system locally for development and testing.
 - **Cloud Deployment**: Deploy the system on cloud platforms like AWS or Google Cloud for scalability and accessibility.

 ### Conclusion: